manoharan-lab/DNA-colloid-design/README.md

 should be changed to reflect the total length (in bases) of your ssDNA strand from the surface of the particle to the end of the sticky end
 N_DNA = 5000; %strands per particle
 should be changed to reflect the DNA coverage of your particle (note: this code works for relatively low coverage <~20,000 strands per particle)

+This code package is based upon work supported by the National Science Foundation under grant number DMREF-1435964.